HISP-PK/lqas_android/README.md

 S for skip,<br>
 X for missing (this will be excluded from the total sample size),

 Once you have completed the validation, click on the Calculate button to generate the results.
-After that, you can click Save if you want to store the results.
+After that, you can click Save if you want to store the results. (see pic 2.2, 2.3, 2.4, 2.5)
 ### Activity Screen Picture-3
 <img width="975" height="546" alt="image" src="https://github.com/user-attachments/assets/5789db88-5d1f-49f6-b5f5-a55c3cd3f968" />